spang-lab/FastqPuri/README_makeTree.md

  -f, --fasta   Input folder containing *bin data (output from Qreport).
 Mandatory option.
  -l, --depth depth of the tree structure
  -o, --output Output file.
 If the extension is not *gz, it is added.
 Mandatory option.
- -o Output file (with NO extension).
-Mandatory option.
 ```